Combined sewer: Retention basins

 Retention treatment basins or large concrete tanks that store and treat combined sewage are another solution.
 These underground structures can range in storage and treatment capacity from 2 e6USgal to 120 e6USgal of combined sewage.
 While each facility is unique, a typical facility operation is as follows.
 Flows from the overloaded sewers are pumped into a basin that is divided into compartments.
 The first flush compartment captures and stores flows with the highest level of pollutants from the first part of a storm.
 These pollutants include motor oil, sediment, road salt, and lawn chemicals (pesticides and fertilizers) that are picked up by the stormwater as it runs off roads and lawns.
 The flows from this compartment are stored and sent to the wastewater treatment plant when there is capacity in the interceptor sewer after the storm.

 The second compartment is a treatment or flow-through compartment.
-The flows are disinfected by injecting sodium hypochlorite, or bleach, as they enter this compartment.
+The flows are disinfected by injecting sodium hypochlorite, or bleach, as they enter this space.
 It then takes about 20‑30 minutes for the flows to move to the end of the compartment.
 During this time, bacteria are killed and large solid materials settle out.
-At the end of the compartment, any remaining sanitary trash is skimmed off the top and the treated flows are discharged into the river or lake.
+At the end of the compartment, any remaining sanitary trash is skimmed off the top, and the treated flows are discharged into the river or lake.

 The City of Detroit, Michigan, utilizes a system of nine CSO retention basins and screening/disinfection facilities that are owned and operated by the Great Lakes Water Authority.
 These basins are located at original combined sewer outfalls located along the Detroit River and Rouge River within metropolitan Detroit.
 These facilities are generally designed to contain two inches of stormwater runoff, with the ability to disinfect overflows during extreme wet-weather rainfall events.